Recovery Suit For Pets After Surgery, Lemon

 Note: I would suggest if you have a dog like I do (shaped a little 'funny') go by the length of your dog as the more important measurement as it has to fit around his neck, down the length of his body, and his tail has to come out of the back opening - if it's too short, it will not fit around the tail or it will be too tight and it will be uncomfortable for your dog.
 My Bear had surgery recently but I didn't know about these recovery suits - wish I had!
 Though I wouldn't have used it when he was left alone as they aren't foolproof if they don't fit just right for every sort of dog--Bear is a long-haired chihuahua mix.
 However, he could have worn the cone a lot less if I had bought one of these.
 Bear is a housebroken dog but for a reason we can't yet figure out he suddenly has been having accidents here and there.
 It was suggested I get him male wraps (diapers) while this is happening, or for as long as it is happening.
 This recovery suit keeps the wraps covered very well and on his body, for those times when I have to leave the house.
 Very easy to put on him.
 The video shows how if you have any trouble.
 It also shows you how to roll it up so your dog can go putty but since I'm using it 'off-label' and not for surgery, I don't need that feature.
 The fit is not perfect.
 I bought onesies from this same company that are excellent and the fit is so much better!--those 'hug' him comfortably but since they are made for a different purpose, it's easier to fit it to his body than this recovery suit.
 I use the onesies when I am home and he is wearing the wrap, to keep them on better--he seems to act calmer once I put the onesie over the wrap--the onesie won't cover surgery areas that include abdominal or spay/neuter.
 But this recovery suit does gap a little in places and fits a little looser.
 It is more 'tee-shirt' type material that is cooler so it would be good for warmer months or warm house (the onesies I ordered are more fleece type material).
 Bear has the neck girth of the small; his chest girth is just shy of the small and more on the medium; but his length is around 16, which is on the very tail end of the medium and if it were any shorter, it wouldn't fit.
 It JUST comfortably fits him from neck to tail.
 But a large would be way too big.
 So these sizes aren't ideal as he's a small/medium.
 The good thing is how it wraps around him and then Velcros over his back and does cover his belly well - it mostly covers the wrap with just a little bit of the wrap showing on the legs.
 He seems not to mind it and it does very well hold the wrap so it stays put.
 This is a 'life-saver' when I have to leave the house so I don't worry the diaper will fall off.
 I laundered it - the Kuoser onesies I washed on cold and laid flat to dry and that works since they fit just right.
 This one I laundered on warm and put in the dryer on low - but I worry about shrinkage in length so I will be washing on cold and air drying from now on.
 (For reference, Bear is a bit over 16 inches in length.
 He's about 17 and a half or so chest girth - he has a sort of pot belly that's about 19 and a half - his neck is about 11.
 Note that these are not ultra-accurate as I didn't pull the measuring tape tight and he has long hair too.)
 I gave the Kuoser onesies five stars but I dinged a star on this one only because of the difficulty in finding a good fit.
 Maybe they need more sizes!
 That would be my request!

-By Michelle - Reviewed in the United States on November 23, 2023
+By Brie - Reviewed in the United States on June 1, 2025

 Verified Amazon Purchase

-By Lansie - Reviewed in the United States on May 10, 2025
+By Nefertiri - Reviewed in the United States on June 16, 2025

 Verified Amazon Purchase

-By Amy C - Reviewed in the United States on May 31, 2025
+By Tammy - Reviewed in the United States on June 17, 2025

 Verified Amazon Purchase